 How to Decide Between an EOR and Contractors

-Identify whether your focus is on flexibility or long-term growth to guide your decision.
+Identify whether your focus is on flexibility or long-term business growth to guide your decision.

-Consider the upfront costs of EOR services against the long-term savings in compliance and workforce stability.
+Think about the costs of EOR services vs. the savings in compliance and stability.

-Work closely with the EOR to align their services with your internal processes for a seamless transition.
+Work with the EOR to make sure their services fit with your company’s way of doing things.

 Conclusion